engineyard/ey-docs/pages/database-password.md

 When an Engine Yard Cloud environment is created, a database is set up for the application and a database.yml file is generated.
 The database.yml file contains key information about your database.

-The database.yml is written to the /data/*app_name*/shared/config/ directory in the Application and Database instance (single server environment) or the Application Master instance (clustered environment).
+The database.yml is written to the /data/*app_name*/shared/config/ directory in the application and database instance (single server environment) or the Application Master instance (clustered environment).

 Here are some example database.yml files.